paqu/small-web-projects/README.md

 # small-web-projects
 The goal of this repo is to practise html,css, js and etc.

-Projects usally are inspired by some youtube video.
+Projects usually are inspired by youtube videos.